 However, what really makes the $99 a ridiculous farce is Ebay.
 This image is a little small, so you want to open to click it to make it larger:

 Here’s where things get a little confusing.
-It seems like that product image is different and while the products seem to have the same names, it may be different than one I was comparing it to on the “It Works” website.
-So I did another search and found this Ebay listing.
+It seems like that product image is different and while the products seem to have the same names, it may be different than the one I was comparing it to on the “It Works” website.
+So I did another search and found this eBay listing.
 This person has sold over 2600 products and you can pay $69 or make an offer of even less money.
 That’s still $17.25 an applicator with no commitment.

 There are even a lot of completed sales for $54-55.